AqwamCreates/DataPredict/docs/API/Models/BayesianLinearRegression.md

 #### Returns:

-* predictedValue: A value that is predicted by the model.
+* predictedVector: A vector containing values that are predicted by the model.

 -- OR --

-* predictedValue: A value that is predicted by the model.
+* predictedVector: A vector containing values that are predicted by the model.

-* predictedProbabilityValue: The probability of the value with the given threshold.
+* predictedProbabilityVector: A vector contining the probability of the values with the given threshold.

 ## Inherited From